Best broker for Spanish investors

 • Activity fee if equity < $2,000 — worth knowing before funding

-• No Spanish-language dedicated team
+• No Spanish-language dedicated support team

 DEGIRO — best low-cost ETF starter for Spain